HPEEzmeral/spark-on-k8s/charts/metastore/README.md

-A secret containing credentials for mysql server needs to be present on the cluster The secret name & namespace can be configured in values.yaml - mysqlNamespace,mysqlSecret By default namespace is set to 'mysql-operator' & secret 'hivemeta-secret' Format for the hivemetastore secret is given at the bottom.
+A secret containing credentials for mysql server needs to be present on the cluster The secret name & namespace can be configured in values.yaml - mysqlNamespace,mysqlSecret By default namespace is set to 'mysql-operator' & secret 'hivemeta-secret' Format and command to create the hivemetastore secret is given at the bottom.
 To use mysqlDB use flag along with the install command: <br>
 `--set mysqlDB=true `